-An incision will be made in the abdomen to expose the bladder.
+A cut will be made in the abdomen.
+It will let the doctor view the bladder.
 In a radical cystectomy, all blood vessels to the bladder will be cut.
-The bladder will then be removed along with nearby lymph nodes, part of the urethra, and nearby organs that may contain cancer cells.
-In men, the prostate and glands that help produce semen will also be removed.
-In women, the uterus, ovaries, and, sometimes, part of the vagina will be removed.
+The bladder will be removed.
+The doctor may also remove nearby lymph nodes, part of the tube that carries urine from the bladder, and any nearby organs.
+In men, these organs are the prostate and glands that help make semen. .
+In women, they are the uterus, ovaries, and, vagina.

 In a partial cystectomy, only part of the bladder will be removed.

 Either procedure can be done by laparoscopic or robotic-assisted laparoscopic techniques using a number of smaller cuts and a camera.